spsa-sharjah/spsastrategy/README.md

 - Do goals always require a deadline?
 - I noticed a reason of deviation and solution provided; which user should fill these fields?

+## Tricky Logic
+- There is relation difference between the Authority with the Department team and Department with the Section team
+	- Authority - Department
+		- Authority can specify which department to see the created goal
+	- Department - Section
+		- Department can specify which section to see the created goal
+		- Section should by default see their parent department goals + previous restricted condition if exist